2025

 Supporting Funding

-WBL and Upskill/Reskill content
+WBL and Upskill/Reskill content approach

 2 Degree Shift Work-Based Learning (WBL) reverse engineers the priorities of employers or organizations’ desired skill sets, capacities, and capabilities.
 Our goal in working with edge learners is to support their engagement with industry and community.
 WBL research and data highlight job shadowing, internships, and apprenticeships as valuable learning avenues; however, these work experiences are often logistically challenging.
 Thinking about ways to simulate WBL, addressing where learning occurs in organizations, and examining learner needs and industry expectations is critical.
 We focus on preparing and supporting learner confidence to engage and prepare to collaborate.
 We seek to encourage and support capacity that leads to success in speaking up and sharing ideas, contributing to solving problems, leading product or project initiatives, and earning a place at the table.
 Practice and participation solidify learning and accelerate careers.
 Our approach assumes there are learning or logistical challenges supports learner desire for meaningful careers and thriving in livable wage jobs.